-The Music for Singing Time 2022 for Come Follow Me Old Testament is available on the church’s website!
+The Music for Singing Time 2023 for Come Follow Me New Testament is now available on the church’s website!
 With no lessons to prepare because of General Conference, I suggest doing a little planning for the upcoming year!
 You won’t regret it!

 How it Works